Remedy Entertainment: Partnership with Microsoft (2006–2016)

 The company showed the prototype it had developed for Alan Wake 2 to different publishers.
 Microsoft was not interested in pursuing a sequel to Alan Wake, but they were keen on working with Remedy again on an original intellectual property.
 The company had experimented with transmedia storytelling in Alan Wake, and Microsoft hoped Remedy would further expand the live-action component in their next project, Quantum Break.
 Pre-production of the game began in 2011; approximately 100 people worked on it.
 The idea of quantum physics originated with Alan Wakes TV show called Quantum Suicide.
 The team thought time travel was the best way to accommodate the storytelling structure.
 Described as a "transmedia action-shooter video game and television hybrid", Lake directed the game, while Lifeboat Productions produced the TV component, with Ben Ketai as director.
 The company built a new game engine for the game known as Northlight.
 Quantum Break received generally positive reviews from critics when it was released in 2016.
 Microsoft declared it the best-selling original property released by the firm since the release of the Xbox One.
 As of 2021, the rights to Quantum Break remain with Microsoft.

 During this period, Remedy began experimenting with mobile games.
 The studio began developing a remake of Death Rally for iOS and Android.
 The game took eight months to develop, and it was a collaborative effort between Remedy, Mountain Sheep and Cornfox & Brothers.
 Remedy spent only $10,000 marketing the game, but it proved to be a commercial success for them.
 More than 11 million players downloaded the game and the development team recouped their budget in three days.
 Seeing the success of Death Rally, Lake claimed it was only the company's "first step" into the mobile gaming space and they were looking at creating more titles for mobile platforms.
 In 2013, Remedy expanded its board of directors, adding Mike Capps, former president of Epic Games, and Christian Fredriksson, chief executive of security firm F-Secure to the board.
-In late 2013, the company announced their next mobile game, Agents of Storm, a tower defence game for iOS.
+In late 2013, the company announced its next mobile game, Agents of Storm, a tower defence game for iOS.
 They collaborated with German publisher Flaregames on the project, which was released in late 2014.